Learn more about how the County determines when a Fire Ban, Restriction, or Advisory should be implemented:

 - Containers that have held chemicals or pesticides

-Should conditions change, Lethbridge County may impose a Fire Advisory, Restriction, or Ban at any time.
+Should conditions change and the wildfire risk increases, Lethbridge County may impose a Fire Advisory, Restriction, or Ban at any time.
 Before burning, always check our website (https://lethcounty.ca/p/fire-bans) to ensure there are no restrictions in place.